Perspective | Trump thinks everyone breaks the rules. No wonder he does it, too.

 Four years into Trump’s presidency, it’s impossible to catalogue a full list of all the norms and laws he has gleefully broken.
 But he has argued, again and again, that he’s not the only person to disregard these guardrails.
 In December 2017, complaining to the New York Times about the insufficient “loyalty” of then-Attorney General Jeff Sessions, he said admiringly of Barack Obama’s attorney general Eric Holder: “Holder protected President Obama.
 Totally protected him.”
 Likewise, as the scandal developed that would lead to his impeachment, Trump retweeted message after message baselessly accusing the Obama administration of having leveraged government power to undermine Trump’s 2016 candidacy — exactly what Trump himself had been doing by seeking to force Ukraine to produce information damaging to Joe Biden’s presidential campaign.

-This rhetoric is effective in getting Trump off the hook for his wrongdoing, at least insofar as it helps his own allies justify their support.
+This rhetoric is effective in getting Trump off the hook for his wrongdoing, at least insofar as it helps his allies justify their support.
 But it is also a manifestation of his inability to empathize, to understand that other people might hold different values — or any values at all.
 It is literally inconceivable to him that Obama and Holder might really have taken law enforcement independence seriously.
 This mind-set is not new: Recently, a Justice Department lawyer who sued Trump and his father in 1973 for discrimination against Black tenants remembered Trump telling her, “You know, you don’t want to live with them either.”

 This failure to fully conceptualize the existence of other minds may be a fundamentally Trumpian trait.
 But the resulting insistence on the ubiquity of corruption has also been fueled by a right-wing media ecosystem that focuses outsize attention on supposed violations of norms by those in the Democratic Party.
 Trump presumably got his idea that Obama and Holder were engaged in Trump-style cronyism and thuggery from somewhere.
 For that reason, it’s noteworthy that Trump tweeted regularly in 2011 and 2012 about the “Fast and Furious” scandal, a botched law enforcement operation that became a focus of ire and conspiracy theories — many of which highlighted the supposed role of Holder — among congressional Republicans and on Fox News.
 The same dynamic is at play in the obsession of Trump, and the right-wing media, with Hillary Clinton’s use of an unsecured private email server — which, for them, became such an iconic example of supposed corruption and impunity that it functioned as an effective rebuttal to more or less anything Trump did during the 2016 campaign.